Optimize your day and get rid of Stress

 In this scenario, we can describe stress as something good.
 A harmful situation caused a temporary reaction in your body that saved your life.
 Your body performed better thanks to this reaction.
 Afterward, you’re fine, maybe a bit shocked, slightly worried about John.
 Anyhow your life will go on.

 Now let’s use that same example in today’s world.
-There you are at the office working and having a good time with John as your boss (the lion) walks in.
+There you are at the office working and having a good time with coworkers as your boss (the lion) walks in.
 The same chemical reaction occurs in your body.
-You’re desperately looking at John hoping that the lion will talk with him instead.
 The lion gives you a task that would require one week to finish but still, he insists it must be done by tomorrow morning.
 At this point, the stress is causing your legs to shake so badly that it looks like your dancing.
 Sweat is pouring down your face so no one seems to notice the few tears that you drop.

 As the lion walks away, your stress levels are not reduced.
 Now you must be in this stressful situation for a long time.
 And this is not healthy.
 Imagine that you do this day in and day out for months.
 Long-term stress is what causes major problems, not short-term.

 Long-term stress can cause serious health problems, including mental health issues and physical issues.
 Depression, anxiety, heart diseases, and high blood pressures are only a few examples.
 The rule of thumb is that you should avoid it.
 Get rid of it.
 At least minimize it.

 You are your Energy levels

 You are your energy levels and time will consume your energy.
 The choices you make affect your energy levels.
 Only slept four hours last night?
 Will make it harder to accomplish all you want the next day.
 So, you decide to push yourself through the day.